iobroker-community-adapters/ioBroker.device-watcher/README.md

 ## Device-Watcher adapter for ioBroker

 This is a watchdog for devices.
+The adapter looks for the different information about the datapoints and create JSON & HTML lists of them:

+-   devices with battery,
+-   devices with low battery,
+-   devices with link quality,
+-   updates for devices,
+-   devices offline and
+-   all devices

-The adapter looks for the rssi/link quality and battery states and create JSON & HTML lists of them (devices with battery, devices with low battery, devices with link quality, devices offline and devices all) and count the devices in the same categories.
-For example you can use the lists and states for Grafana, Jarvis etc.
+It's also counting them in the same categories.
+You can use the lists and states for Grafana, Jarvis etc for example.

 ### Supported adapters: